vimalloc/flask-jwt-extended/docs/index.rst

 Flask JWT Extended's documentation
 ==================================

 In here you will find examples of how to use Flask JWT Extended.
-Full API documentation is coming soon!

 .. toctree::
    :maxdepth: 2